Physics-Informed Neural Networks and Neural Operators for Parametric PDEs: Challenges and Future Directions

 \subsection{Context and Related Surveys}

 This survey builds upon and extends several complementary surveys and foundational works in the field.
 Comprehensive overviews of physics-informed machine learning have been provided by Cuomo et al. \citep{Cuomo2022}, Azizzadenesheli et al. \citep{Azizzadenesheli2024}, and Karniadakis et al., establishing the broader context for physics-informed neural networks.
-Theoretical foundations in deep learning for PDEs were laid by Han et al. \citep{Han2018}, E and Yu \citep{Weinan2019}, Sirignano and Spiliopoulos \citep{Sirignano2018}, and Berg and Nyström \citep{Berg2018}, demonstrating feasibility of neural approximations for high-dimensional problems.
+Theoretical foundations in deep learning for PDEs were laid by Han et al. \citep{Han2018}, Yu \citep{Weinan2019}, Sirignano\citep{Sirignano2018}, and Berg\citep{Berg2018}, demonstrating feasibility of neural approximations for high-dimensional problems.

 Reduced-order modeling foundations relevant to parametric PDEs are comprehensively covered by Hesthaven et al. \citep{Hesthaven2016}, Berkooz et al. \citep{Berkooz1993}, and Peherstorfer et al. \citep{Peherstorfer2016}, providing mathematical context for solution manifold structure.
 Methodological comparisons and benchmarking efforts \citep{Lu2022, Geneva2022, Gao2021, Fuks2020} have critically evaluated trade-offs between different neural approaches.